rayan-elidrissi/rayan-elidrissi/README.md

 🌍 Cross-continental academic track (France & South Korea)
 🚀 Open to freelance consulting, research collaborations & impactful AI projects

-Currently working on skill preservation in cultural heritage using multimodal AI for a UNESCO-led project, and building scalable tools for real-world deep learning applications.
+Currently working on skill preservation in cultural heritage using multimodal AI for a UNESCO-initiated project, and building scalable tools for real-world deep learning applications.

 ---